 One of the most important differentiators between a lab-grown diamond and an organic diamond: lab-grown diamonds have little resale value.
 Organic diamonds, on the other hand, typically retain value and can be sold years later if you so desire.

 What About “Diamond Alternatives” Like Moissanite and Cubic Zirconia?

 Natural Moissanite originally comes from space–created by a meteorite that fell to Earth.
 These crystals are composed of silicon carbide.
 Natural moissanite is incredibly rare, so moissanite available for purchase today is laboratory-created.
 Lab-created Moissanite is engineered to look similar to diamonds, but is physically quite different from a true diamond.

 Cubic Zirconia (also known as CZ) was first created in 1976 in a lab for its low cost, durability, and sparkle similar to a diamond.
 Cubic zirconia is a synthesized (man-made) crystalline diamond simulant mineral that is colorless, hard, and flawless.

 These simulants are not made of carbon crystals like diamonds are.
 Simulants sell at much lower prices than diamonds (lab created or organic).

 If you’re not sure whether a gem is a real diamond or a fake “diamond simulant”, use one of these 7 tricks for spotting a fake diamond.

 Bottom Line: Do What Feels Right For You

 Nature-formed, organic diamonds and lab-created diamonds are chemically exactly the same.
-Whatever type of diamond you decide to purchase, we recommend picking the gem that speaks to you personally.
+Whatever type of diamond you decide to purchase, we recommend seeing it in person before you buy — and picking the gem that speaks to you personally.